 Farming works much like any other marketing plan.
 You don't want to just jump in and start spending money by arbitrarily mailing out postcards or refrigerator magnets.
 Do your research first so you can specifically tweak your efforts to a certain demographic.

-Identify the Target Audience
+Identify Your Target Audience

 Quantify Your Market

+Do a count or go to a database or mailing list marketer to determine the size of your marketing target.
 This is necessary for budgeting.
-Perhaps you'll even want to refine your target more carefully if your audience is too big for your budget.
+You might want to refine your target more carefully if your potential audience is too big for your budget.

-Know Your Market and What Will Work
+Know What Will Work

-A general marketing plan and campaign will be fine.
-Maybe it's a mix, but only two major groups, such as young families and middle life career people.
+A general marketing plan and campaign might be fine if it's a broad mix, or if it's a mix but only two major groups, such as young families and mid-life career people.